The Best Wireless Dictation Headsets for Radiologists (2026)

 • Soft breathable leather ear cushions

-• DECT technology
+• DECT technology for reliable connection

 Cons